Howard has had a long-time interest in vocabulary, diction and grammar.

-In the first examples, "thanks" and "thank" are the verbs.
-In the second examples, "says" is the only verb.
+In the first example, "thanks" and "thank" are the verbs.
+In the second example, "says" is the only verb.
 You don't have to make a point of remembering this difference if you don't want to.
 There's never a time when someone would expect you to say it like in the first examples.

 Is it Correct to Say "Thanks to You"?